Glass

 glassy materials include soda-lime glass, borosilicate glass, acrylic

-glass, sugar glass, Muscovy-glass, or aluminium oxynitride.
+glass, sugar glass, Muscovy-glass, or aluminum oxynitride.
 The term

 glass (late-Latin ‘glaesum’) developed in the late Roman